lupyuen/zig-bl602-nuttx/README.md

 # Fix Opaque Type

-Earlier we saw that this fails to compile in [lorawan_test.zig](lorawan_test.zig)...
+Earlier we saw that this fails to compile in our LoRaWAN Zig App [lorawan_test.zig](lorawan_test.zig)...

 ```zig
     _ = &LmHandlerCallbacks;
 ```

-Because `LmHandlerCallbacks` references `MlmeReq_t`, which contains Bit Fields and can't be translated by the Zig Compiler.
+That's because `LmHandlerCallbacks` references the auto-imported type `MlmeReq_t`, which contains Bit Fields and can't be translated by the Zig Compiler.

 Let's convert `MlmeReq_t` to an Opaque Type, since we won't be accessing the fields anyway...